-This is a high buzz of 2016 amongst preppers and survivalists and for good reason.
+This was a high buzz of 2016 amongst preppers and survivalists and for good reason.
 With his book, Claude Davis brings back some of the knowledge of our grant-parents to these modern times.
 The book shares the life lessons of our ancestors.
 You will learn how our grandparents managed to survive when the odds were against them.
 How you can put to good practice their skills, even today when the world is flooded by technology.
 This is a highly appreciated survival book as it teaches you some of the lost skills of our ancestors.
 Things like, how to make pemmican, how to make healing poultice and how to build storage structures.
 Everything can be found in this amazing book.
 All the information provided by this book has been thoroughly researched.
 Many experienced historians provided the know-how listed in the Lost Ways book.

 Hank Shaw is an experienced hunter, forager, angler, chef and wild foods expert.
 Through his book “Hunt, Gather and Cook”, he shares with us his long-life experience.
 He teaches us how to bring food from field, forest, and stream to table.
 An award-winning journalist, Hank Shaw explores the forgotten art of foraging and shares his experiences both in the field and in the kitchen, as well as his extensive knowledge of North America’s edible flora and fauna.
 All 324 pages provide a delightful mix of personal experiences, descriptions and instructions.
 This is the type of book you need to have in your bug out bag if you plan to go for the woods when things go south.
 If you’re just getting into foraging, hunting or fishing, this book is one of the must have how-to survival books.